TEMPORAL BONE ANATOMY

 • Fuses with squamous part after birth

-• Expands to form mature tympanic part
+• Expands to form the mature tympanic part

 External Acoustic Meatus